qutheory/docs/docs/collaboration/permissions.md

 | developer | Read, Write, Operate |
 | billing | Billing |

-## Admin group
+### Admin group

 Admin group should be seen as **owner** of the organization, and gets access to everything for example

 - Delete
 - Invite users
 - Manage permissions etc.

-This role can also lock applications and environments.
+- Locking

-## Developer group
+### Developer group

 Users in the developer group can do everything except manage the organization.

 If an application or environment are **Locked** these can't be accessed by developers

+### Billing group

+This group can be used for people to only access billing information, to manage credit cards, see transactions, and download invoices.
+(These information can also be accessed by the admin group)

+This is a good way to give a finance department access to billing information, without giving them access to applications

+## Locking

-## Lock environment
+### Lock environment

 Admins can lock a specific environment, and disallow developers from accessing it.
 A case for this can be an admin can lock Production environment, so only admins can deploy to this environment.